dlktdr/HeadTracker_WebBLE/README.md

 # HeadTracker_WebBLE
 Head Tracker Web BLE Site

 This is the code for the Headtracker Web BLE configurator.
-It is available at.

-Although not completed yet, it the below web link will pull daily from the main and release branchs
+Although not completed yet, the below web link will eventually pull daily from the main and future release branches.

 # Web Links